distributeaid/distributeaid.org/content/pages/our-story.md

     - period: Spring 2021
       description: Distribute Aid set up aid hubs and regular routes from the U.K. to help grassroots organisations continue to send aid after Brexit.
-    - period: Summer 2018
-      description: When sorting donations in Scotland Sara had the idea for Distribute Aid to make it easier for people to help
-    - period: Fall 2018
-      description: Sara and Taylor (co-founders) spent 3 months visiting and volunteering with 50+ aid organisations in Europe to discover the most effective ways to help
 slug: our-story
 desc: ''